mehrdadfazli/DeepLearning-COVID19-wastewater/README.md

 Referenced paper : [Leveraging Wastewater Monitoring for COVID-19 Forecasting in the US: a Deep Learning study](https://arxiv.org/abs/2212.08798)

+Notebook to follow and reproduce the results: [DeepLearning-COVID-wastewater.ipynb](DeepLearning-COVID-wastewater.ipynb)

+A list of all dependencies: [requirement.txt](requirement.txt).

 Leveraging Wastewater Monitoring for COVID-19 Forecasting in the US: a Deep Learning study
 ==========================================================================================